 Methi Dal (Lentil Soup with Fenugreek)

 Tomatoes

-The benefits of Methi/Fenugreek are numerous.
-It is a common Kitchen Herb in India & the leaves are known to have cooling effects.
+The benefits of Methi/Fenugreekย are numerous.ย It is a common Kitchen Herb in India & the leaves are known to have cooling effects.
 The Methi Dal makes a perfect summer time meal.
 During a heat stroke, the leaves are made into a paste applied on the body.
 Methi leaves are extensively used during the summer months in the northern & north western part of India, as food & part of kitchen medicine.
 (For more info on the benefits of the seeds & leaves, Read Here)

+Methi Dal (Lentil Soup with Fenugreek)